By Gavriel Shohet, Paulina Hubli, Jeff Zabin and Orit Naomi - 5.20.2025

 What unites these technologies is not just automation, but adaptability—the ability to retrofit into existing operations without expensive remodels or extensive training.

-Perhaps the most important shift evident at this year’s show is the move toward platform-based thinking.
+Perhaps the most important shift evident at this year’s show was the move toward platform-based thinking.
 Operators are no longer looking for one-off solutions to specific problems—they’re seeking unified platforms that deliver control, flexibility, and visibility across the entire guest journey.

 Exhibitors like Toast, SpotOn, Olo, and Infor are responding by expanding their product ecosystems.
 This includes solutions that connect POS, online ordering, loyalty, guest messaging, kitchen management, and business intelligence into one real-time interface.
 In some cases, providers are leveraging machine learning to help operators identify sales trends, optimize menus, and reduce food waste—all from a single dashboard.